zahraghh/Two_Stage_SP/README.md

 Download the ZIP file of this repository from this link: https://github.com/zahraghh/Two_Stage_SP/tree/IMECE.

-Unzip the folder and change the directory in the anaconda prompt to the unzipeed folder.
+Unzip the folder and change the directory in the anaconda prompt to the unziped folder.
 ```
 cd Path_to_the_folder\Two_Stage_SP-IMECE
 ```
-Now, you can install the package using the pip command and use it as a package in your code.
+Now, you can install the package using the pip command and use it in your code.
 ```
 pip install .
 ```
-Have a look at "Framework Test_University of Utah".
-These files are needed to compile the "main_two_stage_SP.py" file:
+Have a look at "Framework Test_University of Utah" folder.
+Four files are needed to succesfully compile the "main_two_stage_SP.py" code:
 - "Energy Components" folder containing energy components charectristics
 - "editable_values.csv' file containing variable inputs of the package
 - "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings
 - "main_two_stage_SP.py" file to be compiled and run the two-stage stochastic programming optimization

 ## What Can I change?
 Three sets of input data are present that a user can change to test a new case study.